humberto-garza/SparkFunEdisonADC/README.md

 Updates!!!!!
 -------------
 > - You can connect two different inputs and configure the ADC to display the difference between them, even with negative numbers!
-Check this page for more information about the internal hardware [ADS1015 Page 11](http://www.ti.com.cn/cn/lit/ds/symlink/ads1015-q1.pdf)
+Check this page for more information about the internal hardware [ADS1015 Page 11](http://www.ti.com.cn/cn/lit/ds/symlink/ads1015-q1.pdf).
+(April/13/2015)
+> - There is now an available Python library! it has basically the same behaviour as the C++ library, same functions and explanation, you can see the "Compile" section to read how to get it working.
+(April/14/2015)

 ----------